|Monthly Tech-Tip |

-I will show you why people love/hate this material and how I substituted it for Ulexite to make an easier-to-use glaze that fires just as good or better.
+I show you why people love/hate this material and how I substituted it for Ulexite in this crazy recipe to make a far easier-to-use slurry that fires identical.

 Glaze slurries can gel if they contain soluble materials that flocculate the suspension.
 Gelling is a real problem since it requires water additions that increase shrinkage.